uapi-group/specifications/specs/extension_image.md

 Extension Images should be additive, and not override content present in the base image or other DDIs, but this will not be enforced.

+## File Suffix
+Since extensions images are DDIs, they should carry the `.raw` suffix.
+In order to make discerning system extensions and configuration extensions easy it is recommended to use the `.sysext.raw` suffix for system extensions, and `.confext.raw` for configuration extensions.

 ## Identification
 An Extension Image must contain a `extension-release.<IMAGE>` file, where `<IMAGE>` must either match the name of the sysext minus the suffix, or alternatively `extension-release.<IMAGE>` must be tagged with a